AcademySoftwareFoundation/OpenCue/CONTRIBUTING.md

 3. Push commits to your fork.

 4. Create a Github pull request from your topic branch.
+This can be a normal pull request or a **draft** pull request:

+   -  Normal pull request: Use this if you feel like your change is ready to be merged or close to that.
+Reviews will be automatically requested from all of our Code Owners, but feel free to add others if you'd like -- we love to get as much feedback as we can!

+   -  Draft pull request: Use this if you feel like your change isn't ready to be merged -- maybe it's just an idea you have -- but you want feedback anyway.
+Reviews will not be automatically requested, but feel free to add reviewers anyway and we'll be happy to provide feedback -- [CODEOWNERS](./CODEOWNERS) is a good place to find a list of potential reviewers.

+   You can convert a Draft pull request to a regular pull request at any point.

-5. All pull requests trigger Jenkins builds which build and test the potential result of your PR merged with the current `master` branch.
+5. All pull requests (including drafts) trigger our CI system, which builds and tests your branch.
 These builds verify that code compiles and all unit tests succeed.
-CI build status is displayed on the GitHub PR page, and changes will only be considered for merging after all builds have succeeded.
+CI build status is displayed on the GitHub pull request page, and changes will only be merged after all builds have succeeded.

 6. Pull requests will be reviewed by project Committers and Contributors, who may discuss, offer constructive feedback, request changes, or approve